umarhassan-mitodl/1.731-fall-2006/content/pages/tools.md

 If you **don't** know what command you are confused about, typing **help** at the MATLAB® prompt will give you a list of categories.
 Then typing **help \[category\]** will produce a list of commands in **\[category\]**.
 For example, one of the categories is **graphics**.
 Typing **help graphics** produces a list of the MATLAB® graphics commands.

-[MathWorks Homepage](http://www.mathworks.com/): The makers of MATLAB®.
+{{% resource_link "b46fea11-8e52-41d6-bcd4-4794331ebe0e" "MathWorks Homepage" %}}: The makers of MATLAB®.
 Information on acquiring MathWorks products plus links to documentation, etc.

-[MathWorks Support](http://www.mathworks.com/support/): This is a useful site that has technical information, Web version of Helpdesk, and a downloadable user-library of scripts.
+{{% resource_link "dc677c5c-85d2-4574-937c-cbecbe7a5e73" "MathWorks Support" %}}: This is a useful site that has technical information, Web version of Helpdesk, and a downloadable user-library of scripts.
 Everything you ever dreamed of knowing about MATLAB®, plus you can always email MathWorks.